Exchange Accounting Reconciliation

 Note: Merchants that rely on a third-party finance tool for accounting (rather than Shopify) may not reconcile their accounts exactly like Loop recommends.
 However, Loop still encourages merchants to learn how Shopify and Loop interact regarding exchanges and store credit returns; this understanding can help merchants ensure that their third-party finance tools are accurate.

-Loop's Sales Adjustment Report
+Loop's Sales Adjustment report

 Reconciliation instructions